WolffunGame/UnityUIManager/README.md

 ## Basic Screen Transition

 ### Concept of screens and transitions
-Unity Screen Navigator classifies screens into three types: "Page", "Modal" and "Sheet".
+Unity Screen Navigator classifies screens into three types: "Screen", "Modal" and "Sheet".

-"Page" is the screen that transition in sequence.
-For example, when you transition form Page A to Page B, Page A will be stacked in the history.
-And when you return from Page B. Page A will be redisplayed with its states intact.
+"Screen" is the screen that transition in sequence.
+For example, when you transition form Screen A to Screen B, Screen A will be stacked in the history.
+And when you return from Screen B. Screen A will be redisplayed with its states intact.

 <p align="center">
   <img width="50%" src="https://user-images.githubusercontent.com/47441314/136680850-2aca1977-02c2-4730-a0d8-603934f71c80.gif" alt="Demo">